osilander/203.311/Week2/Week2.md

 This is the base folder for your work today, and all files for this practical have been loaded into the project for you.

-At this point we will start using the University of Surrey Unix notes[^2] to go through some of the commands I used in the lecture.
+At this point we will start using the University of Surrey Unix notes [^1] to go through some of the commands I used in the lecture.
 I will run the practical in the same way as that one.